SoundHound AI Inc. (SOUN) Shares Up Despite Recent Market Volatility

-SoundHound AI Inc. (NASDAQ: SOUN)’s stock price has increased by 2.46 compared to its previous closing price of 1.83. however, the company has experienced a -5.78% decrease in its stock price over the last five trading days.
+SoundHound AI Inc. (NASDAQ: SOUN)’s stock price has increased by 2.08 compared to its previous closing price of 1.92. but the company has seen a 7.10% gain in its stock price over the last five trading sessions.
 Barron’s reported on 03/08/23 that SoundHound Shares Drop After Earnings as AI Stocks Hit an Air Pocket

 Is It Worth Investing in SoundHound AI Inc. (NASDAQ: SOUN) Right Now?